 So logically a mere 3 years later they dropped this seminal, uncomfortably incredible record.

-Side note – maybe I’m babbling because of how much I freaking love this song, or maybe its just that good.
-Guess you’ll have to listen to find out.
+Side note – maybe I’m babbling because of how much I freaking love this song, or maybe it’s just that good.
+I guess you’ll have to listen to find out.

 Oh Hell Yes.